lm3nitro/CyberLabs/Rita/Rita Install.md

 ```
 ![Pasted image 20240417130133](https://github.com/lm3nitro/Projects/assets/55665256/f3191f99-a068-4609-9253-34aeb5ef85c8)

-Note:
+> [!TIP]

-If the `configure` script fails, then it is most likely because it either couldn’t find a required dependency or it couldn’t find a sufficiently new version of a dependency.
+> If the `configure` script fails, then it is most likely because it either couldn’t find a required dependency or it couldn’t find a sufficiently new version of a dependency.
 Assuming that you already installed all required dependencies, then you may need to use one of the `--with-*` options that can be given to the `configure` script to help it locate a dependency.
 To find out what all different options `./configure` supports, run `./configure --help`.

-The default installation path is `/usr/local/zeek`, which would typically require root privileges when doing the `make install`.
+> The default installation path is `/usr/local/zeek`, which would typically require root privileges when doing the `make install`.
 A different installation path can be chosen by specifying the `configure` script `--prefix` option.
 Note that `/usr`, `/opt/bro/`, and `/opt/zeek` are the standard prefixes for binary Zeek packages to be installed, so those are typically not good choices unless you are creating such a package.

 5. Configuring the Run-Time Environment: